IIIF/cookbook-recipes/recipe/0006-text-language/index.md

 To see the language choice in the linked viewers, open the settings menu (gear icon) and choose either English or French.

-The image was sourced via Wikimedia Commons and is public domain.
+The image in this example was sourced via Wikimedia Commons and is public domain

 {% include manifest_links.html viewers="UV, Mirador" manifest="manifest.json" %}